anhinga/2020-notes/attention-based-models/simple-minded-attention.md

 The idea due to Dzmitry Bahdanau (Dzmitry Bahdanau, Kyunghyun Cho, Yoshua Bengio, "Neural Machine Translation by Jointly Learning to Align and Translate", https://arxiv.org/abs/1409.0473) is extremely simple.

-There a number of "value vectors", which are high-dimensional.
+There is a number of "value vectors", which are high-dimensional.
 A model computes relevances of each of those vectors, and transforms the vector of relevances to the vector of probabilities by applying _softmax_.